Student Records and Transcripts

 Official Student File and Record

 The Official Student File and Official Student Record are maintained by the Office of the University Registrar, which is accountable for the management of these records.
-Student records are managed according to the provisions of Policy E1050 Management of Student Records and Information.
-Additional records relating to students may also exist elsewhere in the university.
-Original completed student Releases, Consents, Waivers and other Agreements must be sent promptly for placement on the Official Student File in the Office of the University Registrar.
+Student records are managed according to the provisions of Management of Student Records and Information Policy.

 Official Student Transcript